Convex-Dev/design/cad/014_cns/README.md

 Nothing in Convex requires the use of CNS.
 It must be possible to create working systems on the CVM without relying on CNS.

 Alternative CNS implementations must be possible, with a different CNS root.

+## Specification

+### CNS paths

+Record in CNS MUST be specified specified by a path.

+Paths can be represented in at least two forms:

+- A dot delimited symbol e.g. `convex.asset`
+- A vector or strings e.g. `["convex" "asset"]`

+Rationale: Dot delimited symbols are preferred for conciseness and human readability, whereas a vector of strings is more convenient and efficient for internal database representation.

+### CNS Records

+A CNS record is a logical entry in CNS.

+A CNS record MUST contain the following values:
+- **Address** : The entity referred to be the CNS record, which SHOULD be an address or a scoped reference e.g/ `[#45 :some-key]`
+- **Controller** : The controller that enables access to update the CNS record, which SHOULD be a valid trust monitor
+- **Metadata** : Optional metadata attached to the CNS Record

+Any of the three logical values MAY be `nil`